kevinpschaaf/enyo-wiki/Event-Handling.md

 An event handler in Enyo looks like this:

 	myEventHandler: function(inSender, inEvent) {
-		// return true; // return true to indicate this event was handled, and stop propagation }
+		// return true; // return true to indicate this event was handled and propagation should stop }

 `inSender` is the enyo.Component that passed the event to `this`.